What is it that we really want?: Q&A with the Educare Learning Network’s Early Head Start-Child Care Partnerships Community of Practice

 Melissa Manning is the Early Childhood Services Training and Professional Development Coordinator at Sunbeam Family Services and Co-Chair of the Educare Learning Network’s Early Head Start-Child Care Partnerships Community of Practice.
 Melissa has been in the field of early childhood education for three decades in a variety of capacities including, Infant/Toddler teacher, Center Director, Health Services Manager, Program Operations Manager, Quality Assessor and her current role as Training & Professional Development Coordinator for Sunbeam Family Services’ Early Childhood department.
 Melissa has worked with Head Start programs since 2002 and has extensive knowledge about Head Start Program Performance Standards, nonprofit management and best practices in the field.

-Sarah Bergman was the Leadership and Educational Equity Fellow at the Ounce this past summer.
+Sarah Bergman was the Leadership and Educational Equity Fellow at Start Early this past summer.
 Sarah has her Master’s in Early Childhood Education from Erikson Institute and is a Chicago Public Schools teacher.
 Sarah’s interests are focused on bringing developmentally appropriate teaching practices to all primary aged students and connecting the dots between policy decisions and everyday life in the classroom.